Solo Project · Procedural Generation · Unity · C#

 2. BSP Room Splitting

-The dungeon begins as one large region which is recursively split into smaller sections using a Binary Space Partition (BSP) tree.
-Each leaf of the tree becomes a room, with size and offset randomised inside that region.
+I chose Binary Space Partitioning to guarantee non-overlapping rooms with natural spacing.
+The dungeon starts as one large region which I recursively split into a BSP tree — each leaf becomes a room, with size and offset randomised within that region's bounds.

 BSP Splitting Logic